-We take our responsibility to screen all prospective group members very carefully.
+We take our responsibility to screen all prospective group members VERY seriously.

 We take our responsibility to moderate the posts and comments between Group members very seriously–for your protection.
 We do this first and foremost because parents who are newly-diagnosed are understandably very vulnerable, scared and naturally distraught.
 Our intention is to prevent people joining with fake FB profiles who have stolen images from real Trisomy 18 families (yes it happens!).
-We also stop people entering with the intention to market Personal Fan Pages or GoFundMe campaigns.
-We will remove group members whose only interest seems to work behind the scenes in private messages to group members to”mine” FB profiles and names to build followers lists for Instagram, Twitter, and other social media platforms that they re-sell to people try to build a base of “fans” or Twitter followers.
+We also attempt to stop people entering the group with the intention to market Personal Fan Pages or GoFundMe campaigns.
+We will remove group members whose only interest seems to work behind the scenes in private messages to group members to”mine” FB profiles/names to build their own followers lists for Instagram, Twitter, and other social media platforms.
 If we ask you to verify your identity by sharing a picture of your driver’s license, please do not take offense.
 It is for everyone’s protection in the Group.

 Only impacted parents — mothers and fathers expecting or caring for a child or grieving for a lost child with a Trisomy 18 diagnosis are eligible for membership in this group.

-We know from our experience over many years that parents need a zone of privacy with other parents to explore the whole range of information, medical choices and emotions triggered by this devastating diagnosis — and the often heart-breaking decision-making associated with learning how Trisomy 18 has impacted their child.
+We know from our experience over many years that parents need a zone of privacy with other parents to explore the whole range of information and emotions triggered by this devastating diagnosis — and the often heart-breaking decision-making associated with learning how Trisomy 18 has impacted their child.

 The Foundation supports ALL parents impacted by a Trisomy 18 diagnosis — either prenatally or after birth.